 Tamur Goudarzi Pour, Lufthansa Group’s vice president for the Americas, told Digital Trends that there isn’t one airport that’s not going through some kind of construction, to improve the passenger experience.
 For its operation, the company is looking into ways technology could help alleviate some of these pain points.
 It recently tested biometric technology at its gate at Los Angeles International, where 350 passengers successfully boarded an Airbus A380 in less than 30 minutes, using just facial recognition — from gate to seat.
 Working with the U.S. Customs and Border Protection, the technology could one day extend all the way to security, not just at the gate.
 But that’s still far off in the future.

-Some experts recommend you just stay calm and carry on, but it doesn’t help when you’re still stuck in line and you have to board a plane in the next half-hour.
-The key, experts agree, is to prepare beforehand.
+Until then, some experts recommend you just stay calm and carry on, but it doesn’t help when you’re still stuck in line and you have to board a plane in the next half-hour.
+The key, experts agree, is to prepare beforehand, including knowing the rules (if you aren’t sure, ask a question via the TSA’s Ask TSA Twitter account..
 By following a few basic tips, you can easily beat your fellow passengers to the finish line.

 This article was updated on May 8, 2018 to reflect new information from the Transportation Security Administration.